kcmnd/nvim/README.md

   - You may need to install pyright, gopls, etc. via npm or your system's package manager.
   - See nvim-lspconfig's supported servers
 - Use a Nerd Font for full icon support (e.g., FiraCode Nerd Font)
+- Make sure pyright is installed using `npm install -g pyright`
 - There's an image in the `assets/` folder you can set as your terminal background to replicate my exact setup.
 I have a black overlay on it to reduce brightness to ~17%.

 ## Contact